johnwojo/johnwojo.github.io/_posts/2018-02-06-crypto_command_app.markdown

 Overall, this project has been amazing for my growth as a developer.
-I certianly struggled here and there, but am proud of the result and can't wait to start my next adventure.
+I certianly struggled here and there, but am proud of the result and can't wait to start the next adventure.

+Watch my demo video here: https://youtu.be/35hAKFp-KH0